thingspin/open62541/doc/index.rst

   response message in the protocol type system.

-The standard itself can be purchased from IEC or downloaded for free on the website of the OPC Foundation at https://opcfoundation.org/ (you need to register with a valid email).
+The standard itself can be purchased from IEC or downloaded for free on the website of the OPC Foundation at https://opcfoundation.org/ (you only need to register with a valid email).

 The OPC Foundation drives the continuous improvement of the standard and the